|What Exactly Is A First Class Function - And Why You Should Care|

 However with just a little re-orientation you can just as easily tell the story as:

 Once you start telling this story you have to stick to it and sometimes this can be hard.
 For example, what does:

 "take the contents of a, add one to it and store the result back in b".

 A different story that fits in with the "everything is an object idea is:

 "the binary operator + takes references to two number objects and returns a reference to a number object as its result.
-In this case it acts on the object 1 referenced by a and another reference to the same object and sets b to reference the object 2."
+In this case it acts on the object 1 and another number object referenced by a the two number objects are used to create a new number object that is the result of a+1.
+The variable b is set to reference the new number object."